All Episodes

 Question of when more than if.

-Where does national security contribute to the solution to running deficits of one and a half trillion dollars a year?
+Where does national security contribute to the solution to running deficits of $1.5 trillion a year?

-I think that our rising debt levels pose a national security threat.
+I think that our rising debt levels poses a national security threat.

 And it poses a national security threat in two ways.

-I mean, it is uh very troubling to me that uh we are losing the ability not only to chart our own destiny, but to you know, have the leverage that comes from this enormously effective economic engine that has powered American uh values and interests over so many years.
+I mean, it is very troubling to me that we are losing the ability not only to chart our own destiny, but to have the leverage that comes from this enormously effective economic engine that has powered American values and interests over so many years.

 Now, wasn't she a senator?

-We learned today that this administration has run up more debt in 20 months than the entire country did from the founding to Ronald Reagan.
+We learn today that this administration has run up more debt in 20 months than the entire country did from the founding to Ronald Reagan.

 Yet here's Mrs. Clinton saying our debt level is a national security threat.